LLRCMS/LLRHiggsTauTau/README.md

 ### Quick usage:
-Define the files you want to run in analyzer.py and run cmsRun analyzer.py Please note that since 7_4_7 we switched to a new eleID recipe and we are not using anymore git cms-merge-topic sregnard:Phys14ElectronMvaIdFor745
+Define the files you want to run in analyzer.py and run cmsRun analyzer.py Pleae note that since 7_4_7 we switched to a new eleID recipe and we are not using anymore git cms-merge-topic sregnard:Phys14ElectronMvaIdFor745